GuicedEE/junie-guides/PROMPT_LIBRARY_RULES_UPDATE.md

    - Update CHANGELOG.md and bump version appropriately.

 6. README (library root) updates
-   - Add “How to use these rules” section pointing to your topic index and to the RulesRepository submodule usage.
+   - Add “How to use these rules” section pointing to your topic index and to the Rules Repository submodule usage.

 ---